nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 dictates which ciphersuites can be used.
 For example, if the key size is 384 bits, you may only use ciphersuites that use SHA384.

-Only ECDH(E) key exchange is supported, and the following ciphersuites:
+Only ECDH(E) key exchange is supported, with SECP_R1 key type, and the following
+ciphersuites:

 .. table:: ELE supported ciphersuites
    :name: ele_ciphersuites